integrated-application-development/sonar-delphi/docs/ADDING_NEW_RULES.md

 # Adding new rules to SonarDelphi

 *This page is about contributing to the core SonarDelphi plugin.
-For creating a custom rules plugin, see the [Custom Rules 101](CUSTOM_RULES_101.md).*
+For creating a custom rules plugin, see [Writing Custom Delphi Rules](CUSTOM_RULES.md).*

 To implement a new rule in SonarDelphi: